Anatol1i/BestNet-scraper/README.md

 ## 1. Web Scraping Script with Selenium
 ### Purpose
-This script uses Selenium to scrape a website, extracting details such as names, titles, addresses, phone numbers, websites, and email links.
+This script uses Selenium to scrape a website, extracting details such as `names, titles, addresses, phone numbers, websites, and email links`.

 ### Installation
 To use this script, you need to install the required packages: